GreenAI-Uppa/GreenAI-Uppa.github.io/power_efficient_deep_learning.md

 **Abstract** ICT distributed systems are increasingly spanning worldwide, with digital services hosted all around the globe and often belonging to complex systems, utilizing many other services and hardware resources themselves.
 Along with this increase comes an alarming growth of ICT devices and their related energy consumption.
 Despite the distributed systems' complexity, understanding how they consume energy is important in order to hunt wasted Joules.
 This talk will deal with measuring the energy consumption of ICT infrastructures, deriving models from these measurements and implementing these models into simulation tools that can be used to experiment new energy-efficient strategies.

----
-**12:15 (UTC)**
-**Competition results**

-The winners will be announced, and the more promising approaches will be described as well general feedbacks about the competition and some lesssons we'll have learned about measuring the hungriness of Deep learning and what we can do about it.

 ## Call for papers

 We invite contributions to the 2021 workshop on power efficient deep learning, and welcome paper submissions on artificial intelligence, power consumption, AI carbon footprint and related areas.